rcsb/strucmotif-search/strucmotif-search-update/UPDATE.md

 default values work well with 50 GB of heap.
 The resulting files (index, structure data, metadata) are about 200 GB in size.
 During indexing temporary files are created and index files may be duplicated at some point.
 500 GB of available disk space are recommended to run the update from scratch.

+If you want to index both PDB entries and CSMs, it can be advantageous to compute the PDB part first (`ADD full`) and once that's done, perform another update that adds the CSM content (`ADD full_csm`).
+This will improve performance a bit because there's less mixing of highly complex PDB data and smaller, simpler CSMs.